 IDENTIFYIN G DATA

 Analytical c hemistry 3

 Subject Analytical

 chemistry 3

 Code V11G200V01601

 Study ()Grao en Química

 programme

 Descriptors ECTS Credits Choose Year Quadmester

 6 Mandatory 3rd 2nd

 Teaching Spanish

 language

-Department Analytical and Food Chemistry
+Department

 Coordinator Bendicho Hernández, José Carlos

 Lecturers Bendicho Hernández, José Carlos

 Lavilla Beltrán, María Isela

 E-mail bendicho@uvigo.es

 Web http://faitic.uvigo.es

-General "Machine translation into english of the original teaching
+General "Machine translation into english of the original teachi ng guide" -

-description This matter provides to the students the knowledge on
+description This matter provides to the students the knowledge or

-(Chemometrics; Trace Analysis; Automatism and senso
+(Chemometrics; Trace Analysis; Automatism and sense

-allowed the evolution of the conventional methodologi
+allowed the evolution of the conventional methodologies to improve the quality of the analytical information.

-Students will be able to complement his training by me
+Students will be able to complement his training by means of the integration of the knowledge of Analytical

 Chemistry taken previously, specially the contents in A

 analysis).
-This will allow them to tackle the resolution of of analytical pro blems in differei nt areas of interest
+This will allow them to tackle the resolution of analytical problems in different areas of interest

 (environment, feeding, industry, clinic etc.).

-- A1 Students have demonstrated knowledge and understanding in a field of study that builds upon their general secondary education, and is typically at a level that, whilst supported by advanced textbooks, includes some aspects that will be informed by knowledge of the forefront of their field of study - A2 Students can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study - A3 Students have the ability to gather and interpret relevant data (usually within their field of study) to inform judgments that include reflection on relevant social, scientific or ethical issues - C4 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: Basics and tools for solving analytical problems and characterization of chemical substances - C8 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: main techniques for structural determination, including spectroscopy - C17 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories in: metrology of chemical processes including quality management - C18 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: principles of electrochemistry - C19 Apply knowledge and understanding to solve basic problems of quantitative and qualitative nature - C20 Evaluate, interpret and synthesize data and chemical information - C22 Process and perform computational calculations with chemical information and chemical data - C24 Recognize and analyze new problems and plan strategies to solve them - C29 Demonstrate skills for numerical calculations and interpretation of experimental data, with special emphasis on precision and accuracy - D1 Communicate orally and in writing in at least one of the official languages of the University - D3 Learn independently - D4 Search and manage information from different sources - D5 Use information and communication technologies and manage basic computer tools - Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - D9 Work independently - D12 Plan and manage time properly - D13 Make decisions - D14 Analyze and synthesize information and draw conclusions - D17 Develop concern for environmental aspects and quality management
+- A1 Students have demonstrated knowledge and understanding in a field of study that builds upon their general secondary education, and is typically at a level that, whilst supported by advanced textbooks, includes some aspects that will be informed by knowledge of the forefront of their field of study - A2 Students can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study - A3 Students have the ability to gather and interpret relevant data (usually within their field of study) to inform judgments that include reflection on relevant social, scientific or ethical issues - C4 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: Basics and tools for solving analytical problems and characterization of chemical substances - C8 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: main techniques for structural determination, including spectroscopy - C17 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories in: metrology of chemical processes including quality management - C18 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: principles of electrochemistry - C19 Apply knowledge and understanding to solve basic problems of quantitative and qualitative nature - C20 Evaluate, interpret and synthesize data and chemical information - C22 Process and perform computational calculations with chemical information and chemical data - C24 Recognize and analyze new problems and plan strategies to solve them - C29 Demonstrate skills for numerical calculations and interpretation of experimental data, with special emphasis on precision and accuracy - D1 Communicate orally and in writing in at least one of the official languages of the University - D3 Learn independently - D4 Search and manage information from different sources - D5 Use information and communication technologies and manage basic computer tools - Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - O9 Work independently - D12 Plan and manage time properly - D13 Make decisions - D14 Analyze and synthesize information and draw conclusions - D17 Develop concern for environmental aspects and quality management